 AI STORIES

 AI STORIES is a five year, ERC-funded project that explores how narrative archetypes shape AI outputs.
-Professor Jill Walker Rettberg is the principal investigator of the project which will begin in 2024.
+Professor Jill Walker Rettberg is the principal investigator of the project which began in 2024.

 Main content

-AI STORIES explores the idea that narrative archetypes shape AI outputs.
+AI STORIES: Narrative Archetypes for Artificial Intelligence is a five-year research project (2024-2029) that explores the idea that narrative archetypes shape AI outputs.
 It examines how large language models (LLMs) like GPT-4, trained on vast text and image data, may not only replicate historical biases but also narrative structures from their training materials, potentially impacting cultural diversity.
 The project leverages narratology to analyze training data and AI-generated content, focusing on whether these narratives render AI culturally specific.

 The researchers will look at two central questions: